A hydrocele is a painless buildup of watery

 But treatment requires in cases when hydrocele causes pain or embarrassment or when they decrease the blood supply to the penis (rare).

 Aspiration of the excesssive fluid was done in hydrocele.
 But after draining the fluid there will be chances of recurrence.
 If the hydrocele gets larger or causes discomfort, surgery to remove the hydrocele (hydrocelectomy) may be needed.

-Homoeopathy - the medicines selected in case of hydrocele totally depends on the (w)holistic approach.
+In Homeopathy, the medicines selected in case of hydrocele totally depends on the (w)holistic approach.
 The medicines are selected depending upon the constitution of the patient and causative factor.
+Homeopathy can cure the hydrocele as well as prevent any recurrence!
 The chances of recurrence is usually nil in cases where hydrocele is treated homoeopathically.

 Please E-mail firstname.lastname@example.org for any questions/treatment